 - The database must reside on a fixed drive.
 Please do not try to place the deduplication database on external detachable drives. - Minimal disk access time is important.
-It is recommended that you use a fast IDE drive (7200rpm or higher), SCSI drive, or an enterprise-grade Solid-State Drive (SSD). - The volume to store the deduplication database should have at least 10 GB of free space.
-When backing up a large number of machines, the required free space may exceed 10 GB.

-The disk space required for a deduplication database can be estimated by using the following formula:
+The best hard drive choice is an enterprise-grade Solid-State Drive (SSD), though using a fast IDE hard drive (7200 RPM or faster) or a SCSI drive is acceptable. - The volume to store the deduplication database should have at least 10 GB of free space.
+When backing up a large number of machines, the required free space may exceed 10 GB. - The disk space required for a deduplication database can be estimated by using the following formula: